nixworks/public/news/2017/04/4/index.md

 ##### Sir Timothy John Berners-Lee
 ### [ English computer scientist Sir Timothy John Berners-Lee is awarded the 2016 A.M.
 Turing Award for inventing the World Wide Web, the first web browser, and the protocols and algorithms that allow the Web to scale. ](/news/2017/04/4/english-computer-scientist-sir-timothy-john-berners-lee-is-awarded-the-2016-a-m-turing-award-for-inventing-the-world-wide-web-the-first-w.md)
-_Context: 2016 A.M.
-Turing Award, web browser, World Wide Web, scale, Sir Timothy John Berners-Lee_
+_Context: Sir Timothy John Berners-Lee, 2016 A.M.
+Turing Award, web browser, World Wide Web, scale_

 ## [Previous Day...](/news/2017/04/3/index.md)